 It took six months for the American military to acquire ships and planes, to train personnel to challenge the U-boats, and to develop an effective set of defensive tactics.
 The US Navy and Army Air Force feuded over who had responsibility (and funding...) for aircraft patrols and bases along the seacoast.
 Initial efforts involved sending airplanes and ships on patrol to find and destroy U-boats, including two from Langley Field starting on December 8, 1941, but the Army and Navy did not share information initially from their patrols and the needle-in-the-haystack approach rarely had success.3

-During the first six months of the war, and even into 1943, the zones of greatest danger on the East Coast were near the ports of Boston and New York, the mouths of the Delaware River and the Chesapeake Bay, and off Cape Hatteras.
+Even into 1943, the zones of greatest danger on the East Coast were near the ports of Boston and New York, the mouths of the Delaware River and the Chesapeake Bay, and off Cape Hatteras.
 The narrow continental shelf near the Outer Banks enabled submarines to make night attacks on ships steaming in the 30-50-mile wide stretch between the coastline and Gulf Stream, then take advantage of the underwater topography and spend the day hovering just a few feet above the ocean bottom in deep water.
 In the first six months of the U-boat campaign, they sank 45 ships off the Outer Banks.4

 By July 1942, coastal convoys with 40-50 merchant ships received adequate warship escorts and aerial patrols that deterred submarines from making attacks.
 Southbound convoys leaving Hampton Roads were identified with letters KS, while northbound convoys leaving Key West were labeled KN.
 The air base at Cherry Point, North Carolina served as a center of anti-submarine operations between Hampton Roads and Charleston, South Carolina.
 The German Navy responded by moving most U-boats to the middle of the Atlantic Ocean, where they hunted in "wolf packs," and Hitler diverted a number of submarines to protect the German ships carrying iron ore and nickel along the Norwegian coast.5